Looking for the best Google Chrome extensions for software testers?

-#11.
-Lightshot – Lightshot is a light and handy screen capture tool that allows you to take screenshots for test evidence and customise them by adding annotations.
-It has a simple interface and is light-weight.
+Lightshot is a light (no pun intended!) and handy screen capture tool that allows you to take screenshots for test evidence and customise them by adding annotations.
+It has a simple interface and is lightweight.
 You can save the screenshots to your local machine or upload them to the cloud (which you can share as a link with others).

-#12.
-Screencastify – Another extension which should be a part of a tester’s toolkit.
-Screencastify is a screen-recorder extension for chrome which you can use while testing.
+Screencastify is a screen-recorder extension for chrome that you can use while testing.
 It allows capturing user behaviour on any web page as a video which you can share with developers as test evidence.
 Just press record and the content of your tab is recorded.

 Chrome extensions for software testing: Website Cookie Testing

-#14.
-Cookie Editor – Cookie Editor is another chrome extension which you can use to edit cookies during testing.
+Cookie Editor is another chrome extension that you can use to edit cookies during testing.
 Like it says on the tin, it allows you to edit cookies – you can add, delete, edit, protect, block and search cookies.
 It also enables you to export cookies in JSON format.

-#15.
-Clear Cache – Find it a hassle to clear browser cache in chrome browser when you in the middle of testing?
-This chrome extension allows you to clear browser cache from the toolbar avoiding the longer route (Settings > Clear browsing data).
+Clear Cache Chrome extension allows you to clear browser cache from the toolbar avoiding the longer route (Settings > Clear browsing data).
 You can customize it to control which data you want to clear – app cache, downloads, file systems, form data, browsing history, local storage, passwords etc.